Disclaimer: As an Amazon Associate we earn from qualifying purchases at no additional costs to you.

 When you press on the mode change button an LED lights up.
 They indicate whether the Clean, White or Gum Care mode is operational.
 To change from one mode to the next, simply keep the button pressed.
 The LED lights up under the appropriate mode.

 You can change the brushing mode midway through your brushing session.
 When you switch off the device, the last mode is stored in memory.
-So you won’t have to reset it for each session.
+Consequently, you won’t have to reset it for each session.

 In addition to the LEDs that indicate what mode is operational, there are two more near the bottom of the handle.